-Our undergraduate apparel design program and design graduate program apparel studies track also offer you the opportunity to bring a special focus to your studies.
-At the undergraduate level you will be able to focus on the practical design and hands-on development of unique apparel products.
+Our undergraduate apparel design program and design graduate program apparel studies track offer you the opportunity to bring a special focus to your studies.
+At the undergraduate level, you will choose from three tracks: fashion design, technical design, or fashion and technical design.
 Research concentrations at the graduate level include topics of sustainability, aesthetics, wearable technology, apparel history and culture, consumer behavior, and more.

 “Going into the program, it was hard for me to get past thinking about apparel design as superficial.
 But through my class experiences, I’ve seen the true power of design, Having professors who cared about my journey really made a difference.
 They set me up with a mentor who helped me incorporate my passion for social justice in my projects.”

 “My time at the University of Minnesota’s College of Design has been extremely valuable both for my career goals and my personal development.
 As a student in the area of apparel studies, I had the opportunity to expand my knowledge and skill set in research and teaching for my field.”